thosgood/this-weeks-finds/markdown/101-151/week136.md

-The conference was exquisitely well-organized, packed with top category theorists, and stuffed with so many cool talks I scarcely know where to begin describing them\...
+The conference was exquisitely well-organized, packed with top category theorists, and stuffed with so many cool talks I scarcely know where to begin describing them...
 I'll probably say a bit about a random sampling of them next time, and the proceedings will appear in a special issue of the Journal of Pure and Applied Algebra honoring Mac Lane's 90th birthday, so keep your eye out for that if you're interested.
 The